RestartB/titanium/Terms.md

 For more info, please see the [licence file.](LICENSE)

 ## Features
 We are developing Titanium to add new features and remove bugs all the time.
 Because of this, new features may be added and some features may be removed.
-By using Titanium, you acknowledge this fact and that we are not responsible for any lost data or systems.
+By using Titanium, you acknowledge this fact and that we are not responsible for any lost data or features.

 ## Outages
 Titanium may experience temporary outages in service, whether this is due to maintenance, feature rollouts or other issues.
-By using Titanium, you acknowledge this fact and that we are not responsible for any lost time due to an outage.
+By using Titanium, you acknowledge this fact and that we are not responsible for any lost time or data due to an outage.

 ## Third Party Services
 Titanium relies on several third party services.
 By using features that rely on these services, you agree to their policies.
 Below is a list of these services, provided for your convenience, accurate as of the release date of this policy: